Share this article:

 Patents: Plane and Simple

-By Luke Jamieson, Trainee Patent Attorney
+By Luke Jamieson, Associate

 It’s August and a time of year when many of us remember excitedly boarding planes destined for far or not-so-far away destinations as part of our school summer holidays.
 We thought this would be a good excuse to look at some patented aviation innovations.
 So here goes!